isomerpages/moe-peicaisec/_student-development/Education and Career Guidance/SECONDARY 1 AND 2 (FSBB COHORTS).md

 </p>
 <p>To align the removal of stream labels under Full SBB, <strong>the DPP pathway will accept its final intake in AY2027 (i.e. 2026 S4 cohort).</strong>
 </p>
-<p><strong>ADMISSION REQUIREMENTS FOR DIRECT ENTRY INTO YEAR 2 FOR ALL HIGHER NITEC COURSES WILL BE SET AT G2:</strong>
+<p><strong>5.5.3.
+ADMISSION REQUIREMENTS FOR DIRECT ENTRY INTO YEAR 2 FOR ALL HIGHER NITEC COURSES WILL BE SET AT G2:</strong>
 </p>
 <ol data-tight="true" class="tight">
 <li>